 Cape Town

 Cape Town is a perfect place to start your adventure in South Africa.
 This city has so much to offer that I spent two months there (and it wasn’t even my first time).
 I loved the mix of vibrant city life, stunning landscapes, and outdoor adventures.
-From hiking up Table Mountain or Lion’s Head to watching the sunset at Signal Hill, there’s always a new view to discover.
+From hiking up Table Mountain to doing the Lion’s Head sunset hike, there’s always a new view to discover.

 The beaches are amazing too—Muizenberg is perfect for learning to surf, Camps Bay offers golden sands, and Sunset Beach gives the best view of Table Mountain.
 I also enjoyed wandering through colorful neighborhoods like Bo-Kaap, exploring local markets, and trying vegan restaurants around the city.
 Don’t miss The Kirstenbosch Botanical Gardens for incredible flora, the lively V&A Waterfront for shopping and food, and Robben Island for a deep dive into South Africa’s history.